paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-030-indian-law-enforcement-reform.md

 **(b) Agreement to be in accord with agreements between Secretary and Attorney General** Any agreement entered into under this section relating to the enforcement of the criminal laws of the United States shall be in accord with any agreement between the Secretary and the Attorney General of the United States.

 **(c) Limitations on use of personnel of non-Federal agency** The Secretary may not use the personnel of a non-Federal agency under this section in an area of Indian country if the Indian tribe having jurisdiction over such area of Indian country has adopted a resolution objecting to the use of the personnel of such agency.
-The Secretary shall consult with Indian tribes before entering into any agreement under subsection (a) of this section with a non-Federal agency that will provide personnel for use in any area under the jurisdiction of such Indian tribes.
+The Secretary shall consult with Indian tribes before entering into any agreement under subsection (a) with a non-Federal agency that will provide personnel for use in any area under the jurisdiction of such Indian tribes.

-**(d) Authority of Federal agency head to enter into agreement with Secretary** Notwithstanding the provisions of [section 1535 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1535&num=0&edition=prelim), the head of a Federal agency with law enforcement personnel or facilities may enter into an agreement (with or without reimbursement) with the Secretary under subsection (a) of this section.
+**(d) Authority of Federal agency head to enter into agreement with Secretary** Notwithstanding the provisions of [section 1535 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1535&num=0&edition=prelim), the head of a Federal agency with law enforcement personnel or facilities may enter into an agreement (with or without reimbursement) with the Secretary under subsection (a).

 **(e) Authority of Federal agency head to enter into agreement with Indian tribe** The head of a Federal agency with law enforcement personnel or facilities may enter into an agreement (with or without reimbursement) with an Indian tribe relating to—